matthijskooijman/ArduinoUnix/README.md

 Unix-like systems.

 It allows compiling Arduino sketches or libraries on a regular system.
-Currently Linux and OSX have been tested, but any UNIX- or POSIX-like system could work.
+Currently Linux, OSX and OpenBSD have been tested, but any UNIX- or POSIX-like system could work.

 The intended usecase is experimenting and testing non-hardware dependent parts of sketches and libraries (both quick ad-hoc testing as well as